OpenReferralUK/OR-UK-frontend/README.md

 invalidations cost money, and amazon recomend doing it otherways.
 I haven't really understood those otherways.

+# orukcms service

+A service called orukcms is required for the cms (strapi?) to work

+The domain is currentlly https://admin.beta.openreferraluk.org

+This points to the openref-test target group, which points to a linux server.

+Despite being called "beta" and "test" they are both used by live.

+To restart the server (should it go down): sudo service orukcms restart

+# strapi api

+The strapi api is at: https://admin.beta.openreferraluk.org/admin/auth/login

+Requires the orukcms service to be running (above)

 #  Open Referral UK
 The Open Referral UK data standard is a consistent way of recording and sharing information about services.